MA

 Optional modules

-You will take 60 credits of optional modules.
+You will take 60 credits of optional modules from a list available annually from the Department of History.

 Dissertation

 Your remaining 60 credits will be from your dissertation.
-As part of this, you will participate in the dissertation conference and will then complete your work over the summer.
+You will undertake independent research on a theme of personal interest, and you'll participate in a dissertation conference before completing your work over the summer.

 Module title Credits